pnxr/docker-armake-minimal/README.md

 # docker-armake-minimal

-Small Dockerimage with the latest version of [Armake] compiled from source.
+Small Dockerimage with the latest version of [Armake] compiled from source hosted at [Docker Hub].

 ## Usage